Information for UN entities: Host a UN Volunteer

 - providing post-assignment career advice.

-UNV offers a global talent pool with over 200,000 profiles.
+UNV offers a global talent pool with over 200,000 profiles - check out our latest talent pool statistics.
 A legal and administrative framework is established for engaging volunteers that includes conditions of service, guidance notes and the UNV code of conduct.

 How long does the process take?